Alefben/markdown-blog/README.md

 ```

 ## Known Issues
-⋅⋅⋅The post title should be same as the file name,⋅⋅
-⋅⋅⋅like if the title is "Hello World", the filename should be `hello-world.md`
+* The post title should be same as the file name, like if the title is "Hello World", the filename should be `hello-world.md`

-⋅⋅⋅The directory handling is not-so-good.⋅⋅
-⋅⋅⋅It sometimes break and I'm looking forward to fix that
+* The directory handling is not-so-good.It sometimes break and I'm looking forward to fix that